GiuliaAntonia/OOP-Projects/README.md

 ## Project 3 - Online shop management 💻
-Is a continuation of the second project containing more menu features, singleton classes, template classes and functions, vectors, lists and maps Implemented a mini-application with an interactive menu that manages an online shop that sells books and perfumes.
+Is a continuation of the second project containing more menu features, singleton classes, template classes and functions, vectors, lists and maps.
+Implemented a mini-application with an interactive menu that manages an online shop that sells books and perfumes.
 It includes five classes:

 * Product details: general details included in both books and perfumes (name, price, discount, quantity)
 * Books: beside product details, it includes author, discount code